AndromedaOMA/Rust-Language---Projects/README.md

 2. Password Generator;
 3. Hang Man Game;
 4. File Splitter;
-5. ToDo List Generator and Editor;
+5. TODO List Generator and Editor;

 ---

 <h3 align="left">Installation:</h3>

 1. Clone the current repositoy!
+Now you have all the projects avalable!
-2. Change the current directory to the selected project folder..
+2. Change the current directory to the selected project folder via command: ```cd .\PROJECT_NAME```
-3. type command: ```cargo r```.
+3. Type command: ```cargo r``` to run the current project.

 # Evaluator of Mathematical Expressions